vohi/minicoin/README.md

 The drive image file will be looked for in the hidden `.diskcache` folder.
-If the file does not exist, then the `archive` attribute can point at a zip-file that can be downloaded from one of the global URLs.
+If the file does not exist, then the `archive` attribute can point at a zip-file that can be downloaded from one of the global URLs under the `disks` key.

 Disk are inserted or attached during boot time and before any other provisioners are run.
 Boxes might need to specify how the disk can be attached by setting